0xGoenka/2048-shell-C/README.md

 # 2048-shell-C

-The 2048 gamae in a console and in C;
+The 2048 game in a console in C;

+- dependencies
+sudo apt-get install libncurses5-dev libncursesw5-dev